semicontinuity/lepton/README.md

 Why use Lepton, not XML or JSON?
 XML looks ugly.
-JSON is untyped, what Java object to create?
+JSON is untyped, what Java objects to create?
 And you have to repeat yourself.

 From Java, Lepton literals can be transformed to Java objects with Scripting API, see [an example](https://github.com/semicontinuity/lepton/blob/master/neutrino-samples/src/neutrino/script/SimpleDemo.java)